masnottuh/stat758proj/readme.md

 ---

-## Slide 13: Step 10: Statistical Analysis - Correlations & Mutual Info
+## 13: Step 10: Statistical Analysis - Correlations & Mutual Info

 **Goal:** Measure other forms of association between the target and predictor.